uqtmiller/uqtmiller.github.io/_pages/recruitment.md

 author_profile: true
 ---

-I'm recruiting a postdoc (women applicants only) in area of human-centered decision support using AI.
+I'm recruiting a postdoc (women applicants only) in area of human-centered decision support using AI

+**Note**: The position is only open to women, gender diverse applicants and those who identify as women.

 **Applications close**: Sunday, 24th November 2024 at 11.00pm AEST